 Melissa has spent the last 10 years working within and contributing to the development, review and implementation of standards, policy and principles which inform the Australian accreditation and regulatory frameworks for nurses and midwives.
 As an Associate Director, Melissa applies her extensive knowledge of accreditation and regulation within the health professional education sectors to assist in protecting the health and safety of the community.
-Melissa is also committed to positive engagement and collaboration with education providers, regulatory authorities, professional associations and other key stakeholders, including the public.
+Melissa is also committed to inclusivity, positive engagement and collaboration with key stakeholders including consumer groups, education providers, regulatory authorities and professional associations.

 Sara Couch, Associate Director RN, RM, BN, GradDipMid, MMidwifery, GradCert HigherEd

 Sara has experience and qualifications in clinical care, tertiary education and research.
 Sara’s work in nursing and midwifery education began as a clinical facilitator and foundation member of the Werna Naloo Consortium that implemented the first Bachelor of Midwifery program in Victoria.
 Until recently Sara was a Lecturer and Course Coordinator at Deakin University.
 Sara is committed to contributing to the safety and quality of nursing and midwifery care in Australia through her work as an Associate Director and her research interests.
 As an Associate Director, Sara is responsible for supporting education providers and leading assessment teams through the processes of accreditation and contributing to the development of evidence based Education Standards for nursing and midwifery courses.
 Sara’s research program focuses on learning and teaching, safety and quality in midwifery care and perinatal mental health.

 Jackie Doolan, Associate Director RN, RM, BN, MSocScHlth